zdenda-online/dxcrypto/README.md

 - Immutable structures of algorithms for thread safety

-- Extensible for custom implementations of algorithms or only specific parts of existing ones (e.g. key derivation for encryption or custom combination of input text and salt prior to hashing)
+- Extensible for custom implementations of algorithms or only specific parts of existing ones (e.g. key derivation for encryption, custom combination of input text and salt prior to hashing...etc)

 - Detailed javadoc for understanding what is happening under the hood